 TA: Yucong Zhang, PhD candidate, Department of Statistics, Purdue University

 Lodging will be provided and paid for by the Center for all non-Purdue students.
 Students from outside Purdue requiring lodging will be staying at First Street Towers.
 They already have your information for check-in - there is no need to contact them ahead of your arrival.
-The office is open 24 hours so students can check in whenever they arrive.
+The office is open 24 hours so you can check in whenever you arrive.
 Phone for First Street Towers is 765-494-0200 for assistance.
 If you take an airport shuttle to Purdue, a shuttle pickup/drop-off spot is often at the Purdue West shopping area next to Follett's along McCutcheon Drive (check the Travel info below).
 It is then only 1 block east to First Street Towers along State Street (see map below).
 You will receive a dining card at check in that also serves as a room key, and access to the Purdue Co-rec (Purdue students will receive their card at the workshop).

 Off campus students should plan to arrive at Purdue by Sunday evening, May 21st.
 The workshop will conclude Noon on Friday, May 26th.